ghi-electronics/BrainPad-Docs/go-beyond/vb/intro.md

 ![Start New Visual Studio Project](../csharp/images/introduction/start-new-project.png)

-In the left panel of the  `New Project` window you can click on the small triangles to the left of each heading to expand the heading and show the options beneath it.
+In the left panel of the  `New Project` window (see below) you can click on the small triangles to the left of each heading to expand the heading and show the options beneath it.

 You should see the `Visual Basic` language listed under the `Installed` heading in the left panel of the `New Project` window.